-Ceramics II (A40402)

-Recommended: Ceramics I
+Ceramics II (A40402) 1 semester, 1 credit Recommended: Ceramics I

 This course further explores hand building with an introduction to sculpture, stiff slab and advanced decorating.
 Students will also learn the fundamentals of wheel throwing with stress on proper technique and skill for success.
 Emphasis is placed on design aesthetics, more advanced glazed and staining techniques, visual problem solving, art criticism and self-critique.
 Counts as a Fine Art credit for the AHD.